JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code returns a value when a variaable is raised to a certain power
+This code returns the natural square root of a number